kmfox1087/Horiseon-CSS-and-HTML-Challenge-1/README.md

 # How To Install

-Git clone https://github.com/kmfox1087/Horiseon-CSS-and-HTML-Challenge-1 to your computer
+git clone https://github.com/kmfox1087/Horiseon-CSS-and-HTML-Challenge-1 to your computer git pull to make sure your repo is up to date git status to make sure you are on the main branch and everything is up to date